FdSc Addictions Counselling (Franchised)

-This programme aims to meet the increased demand for capable practitioners in the field of Addictions Counselling.
+This programme, delivered by Action on Addiction, aims to meet the demand for capable practitioners in the field of Addictions Counselling.
 It enables students who are interested in working in the field of addictions treatment to become skilled, reflective and competent counsellors.
 The programme aims to integrate humanistic, cognitive behavioural, motivational and twelve-step models.
 Whilst maximising flexibility in terms of learning opportunities it is intended that this programme be available to both novice practitioners and others who are employed within an addictions setting.

 This programme includes a large work-based component where academic knowledge and understanding will reinforce and underpin the development of vocational skills in a planned integration of academic learning with work-based skills.
 The programme philosophy focuses on the development of reflective and effective clinical practice, provided by a range of learning opportunities including: